Frequently Asked Questions for Patients:

 A supportive family member or advocate is also encouraged to participate in this process.

 What is the success rate of IV ketamine infusion therapy?

 Most research studies and ketamine infusion centers report that approximately 70 % of patients treated will respond positively and begin to feel better after their first ketamine infusion.
-Most ketamine infusions are initially scheduled as a series of 6 infusions within a two-week period of time to in order to provide relief anywhere from weeks to months.
+Most ketamine infusions are initially scheduled as a series of 6 infusions within a 2- 3 week period of time to in order to provide relief anywhere from weeks to months.
 A high degree of importance is placed on the initial patient evaluation and candidate selection for this intervention.
-Some conditions, can be more challenging to treat and may require different dosages and length of infusion times to maximize the patient’s benefit.
-Some conditions such as refractory migraine may only require one ketamine infusion to provide complete relief.
+Some conditions, can be more challenging to treat and may require different infusion schedules, dosages and length of infusion times to maximize the patient’s benefit.

 Are there side effects with ketamine infusion therapy?

 Patients are monitored closely throughout the infusion process and additional psychological support is provided to help patients navigate challenging ketamine therapy experiences should they arise.
 The presence of medication side effects depends on the dose of ketamine given and the frequency of use.
 In general, the side effects of ketamine infusion therapy are mild and not every patient experiences them.
 Some side effects are anticipated and can be easily treated at the time of infusion such as anxiety, headache or nausea.